gabeklein/expressive-mvc/README.md

 }
 ```

 With the `expect` flag, tap will throw if chosen property is undefined at time of use.
 This is useful because output is cast as non-nullable.
-This way, value may be destructured without assertions (or complaints from type-check).
+This way, value may be destructured without assertions (or complaints from your linter).

 <br/>